phpscott/open-source/FilmhubIngestor/README.md

 - "s3config": This will load the S3 Configuration.
 This is called with each additional action automatically.
 This is session based.
 - "sets3env": This will load the S3 Conf file and set the Environment Variables using that data.
 - "gets3env": This will load the current Env.
 Vars. into the GLOBAL `s3_env_config`.
-- "s3list": This will create directories in the data folder.
-This requires the data folder to be `chmod 777`.
+- "s3list": This action will list the s3 bucket contents.

 **Example Runs:**